The Capella Program: Toward A Space-only High-frequency Radio VLBI Network Formed by Small Satellites in Low Earth Orbits: Discussion

-Each \textsc{Capella} satellite needs to carry a complete VLBI station, including telescope, receiver, digitizer, recorder, and a frequency standard; has to be able to determine its position within a few centimeters; needs to be able to accurately point at its targets; and has to transmit the recorded data to a ground station with sufficiently high speed.
+Given that there currently is no experience with space-to-space VLBI, we designed \textsc{Mimosa} as a pathfinder mission that is able to test all relevant technologies and methods and to provide a proof-of-concept.
+Each space-VLBI satellite needs to carry a complete VLBI station, including telescope, receiver, digitizer, recorder, and a frequency standard; has to be able to determine its position within a few centimeters; needs to be able to accurately point at its targets; and has to transmit the recorded data to a ground station with sufficiently high speed.
 Using data channelization (Section~\ref{sec:correlation}) implies that the receivers should utilize active Doppler correction.
 The total power demand and mass of the science payload need to be sufficiently small to be integrated into $\leq$500-kg class satellites.
 Indeed, as discussed throughout Section~\ref{sec:system}, the technology required for each of the components listed above is already available within the desired mass and power limits and, in some cases, is available off-the-shelf (like high-precision GNSS receivers or star trackers).
-We note that \textsc{Capella} provides opportunities for the development of novel technologies with improved specifications, given that essentially all of the technologies discussed in Section~\ref{sec:system} have been developed for purposes other than space-VLBI.
-Since we require four identical VLBI stations, development efforts can be limited to a single satellite design which then is used as a template for a mini-series of identical space telescopes.
-The relatively limited development efforts, as well as the relatively limited cost of launching four small satellites into two different LEO planes, suggests that any major economy with access to a space program (like the Republic of Korea) will easily be able to afford \textsc{Capella} economically.
+We note that both \textsc{Mimosa} and \textsc{Capella} provide opportunities for the development of novel technologies with improved specifications, given that essentially all of the technologies discussed in Section~\ref{sec:system} have been developed for purposes other than space-VLBI.
+Since we require several identical VLBI stations for each mission concept, development efforts can be limited to a single satellite design which then is used as a template for a mini-series of identical space telescopes.
+The relatively limited development efforts, as well as the relatively limited cost of launching up to four small satellites into LEO, suggests that any major economy with access to a space program (like the Republic of Korea) will easily be able to afford the \textsc{Capella} Program economically.